Apollo vs ZoomInfo vs Artisan AI Prospecting Automation Comparison 2026

 | Enterprise intent data and massive database | ZoomInfo | Custom enterprise | 100+ |

-ZoomInfo's win condition is data volume and quality at enterprise scale.
+ZoomInfo's advantage is data volume and quality at enterprise scale.
 The large-scale contact database (vendor claims vary — verify current figures) with buying intent signals, technographic data, and organizational scoops provides intelligence depth that Apollo's smaller dataset can't match.
 For agencies targeting Fortune 500 accounts where data accuracy justifies premium pricing, ZoomInfo remains the standard.

 What's the Setup Timeline from Zero to First Campaign?